Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/CreateMobileGeodatabase/README.md

 ## How to use the sample

 Select "Create new .geodatabase" to create a new mobile geodatabase in a temporary directory.
 Click or tap on the map to add features to the mobile geodatabase.
-Select "View table" to view the contents of the geodatabase feature table.
+Select "View feature table" to view the contents of the geodatabase feature table.
 Select "Clear features" to remove all features from the geodatabase feature table.
-Select "Close .geodatabase" to save and close the geodatabase so it is ready to be hypothetically shared or uploaded to ArcGIS Online.
+Select "Close .geodatabase" to save and close the geodatabase so it is ready to be shared or uploaded to ArcGIS Online.

 ## How it works